davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 ## Conclusion

-This is a contribution by an external author, by me David Gräff, and I feel the need to talk a few seconds about my motivation and the helpful OpenHAB community here.
+This is a contribution by an external author, by me David Gräff, and I feel the need to talk a few seconds about my motivation and the helpful openHAB community here.

 I think that a home-automation framework should be easy to configure.
 With easy I mean, a graphical interface to enable/disable plugins, to setup plugins in a graphical fashion and to control provided functionality right after everything was configured.

-That is why I got caught by the OpenHAB 2.0 development where Paper UI got introduced.
+That is why I got caught by the openHAB 2.0 development where Paper UI got introduced.
-The [community](https://community.openhab.org/) was amazing, super friendly and welcoming when I started to use OpenHAB and asked my first questions on the forum.
+The [community](https://community.openhab.org/) was amazing, super friendly and welcoming when I started to use openHAB and asked my first questions on the forum.
 So many people are interested in improving this open software by writing extremly detailed tutorials, report defects and spending time on finding a problems root cause or even despite lacking deeper programming knowledge enhance the software with code contributions.

-The many issues appearing weekly, over and over again, with the OpenHAB 1.x MQTT support got me thinking and I thought, that can be done better.
+The many issues appearing weekly, over and over again, with the openHAB 1.x MQTT support got me thinking and I thought, that it can be done better.
 It was just time that MQTT support arrives in the modern-days as well.

 I am really happy how this support turns out and
-I hope you will find all those features as useful as I do and that MQTT feels like a first class citizen in OpenHAB now.
+I hope you will find all those features as useful as I do and that MQTT feels like a first class citizen in openHAB now.

 If you have any comments on how we as a community can improve the support or covering even more use-cases, head over to the [discussion forum](https://community.openhab.org/).